LocDo-s4178227/SGS1_G6_A1/Static_html_css/backend/DATABASE_SCHEMA.md

     the user relationships are logical links rather than enforced foreign keys.
 - `REPLIES.threadId` identifies the parent discussion thread.
 Deleting a thread also removes its associated replies.
+- `BLOGS.authorId` and `REVIEWS.reviewerId` identify the user who created each record when the backend-backed module is enabled.
+- `REVIEWS.productId` identifies the reviewed marketplace item.
+Product details are represented by fields in the review because there is no separate products collection in the current JSON database.

 ## Main Data Collections